jennomics/WorkflowPaper/Data Submission.md

     grep -c “>” name_of_your_.fsa_file

 Important Note: If after running the fasta2agp.pl script and counting the contigs you have the same number of contigs as starting scaffolds, then you should only submit the .sqn file to Genbank and say that scaffolding did not take place (otherwise NCBI will reject the .agp file).
+First, navigate to http://www.ncbi.nlm.nih.gov.
+Create an account and/or login.
+Then, create a BioProject at NCBI by navigating to https://submit.ncbi.nlm.nih.gov/subs/bioproject/ and clicking on "New submission."
+Fill in the personal information for the submitter.

+Below, in italics are the responses that we typically give for a genome sequencing project.

++ Project type
++ Project data type-_genome sequencing_
++ Sample scope-_monoisolate_
++ Material-_genome_
++ Capture-_whole_
++ Methodology-_sequencing_
++ Objective-_assembly_
++ Target
++   -Fill out the organism/strain name
++ If you have other information feel free to add it
++ General info
++ We recommend choosing “_Release immediately following curation_”
++ Project Title
++   -Public Description
++ Relevance-_Environmental_
++ Biosample-_blank_
++ Publications-_blank_

+Once the project is submitted, refresh the page and copy down the Bioproject ID (it starts with "PRJNA")

 ##Create a .sbt template
 Create a .sbt template file at NCBI